conorbrown327/Car-Soccer/README.md

-# My solution to Assignment 2
+# My solution to Car Soccer

 For ball collisions with the walls and other boundaries, based on the given wall it bounces off of that vector’s x, y or z coordinate is reversed, multiplied by -1.